HolaWorldWideWeb/HolaWorldWideWeb/README.md

 <h1 align="center"> Hi there </h2>

-<h4 align="center">My name is Norma G. Thanks for taking the time and learn more about me.</h4>
+<h4 align="center">My name is Norma G. Thanks for taking the time to learn more about me.</h4>

 <details align="center">
 <summary align="center">My top skills and more</summary>